-- Businesses with an annual turnover between £45m and £250m can borrower up to £25m under CBILS+ with businesses with an annual turnover above £250m being able to borrow a maximum amount of £50m.
+- Businesses with an annual turnover in excess of £45m can borrower up to £200m under CBILS+ with businesses with an annual turnover above £250m being able to borrow a maximum amount of £50m.
 While these are the scheme limits, lenders will not allow businesses to borrow more than either double their most recent annual wage bill or 25% of the company’s total turnover for the most recent year available.
 With appropriate justification, lenders may increase the amount borrowed to cover liquidity needs for the next 12 months.

 - The lender will receive a government-backed guarantee for 80% of the outstanding balance of any facility made available under CBILS+.
-As with CBILS, the business will remain liable for the total amount they borrow.
+The business will remain liable for the total amount they borrow.
 Businesses will also remain liable for all interest and fees charged by the lender (including initial fees and interest for the first 12 months).

 - Maximum loan term is 3 years for any facility under CBILS+.